Control 2.1: DLP Policies for Microsoft 365 Copilot Interactions

 Verification Criteria

-- Two DLP Policy Types Deployed: Confirm at least one label-based response blocking policy and one SIT-based prompt blocking policy exist with the Microsoft 365 Copilot location enabled — verify in Microsoft Purview > DLP > Policies
+- Three DLP Policy Types Evaluated: Confirm at least one label-based response blocking policy and one SIT-based prompt blocking policy exist with the Microsoft 365 Copilot location enabled; evaluate whether SIT-based web search restriction (Type 3, preview) is appropriate for the organization's risk posture — verify in Microsoft Purview > DLP > Policies

 - Default Policy Status: Locate the Microsoft-deployed default DLP policy in simulation mode; review match statistics; document whether enforcement has been enabled